Managing Director & Co-Founder, SynGAP Research Fund (SRF)

 J. Michael Graglia is an immigrant from Switzerland, his family is from England and Italy.

 Fellowship awarded to support work towards an MA in Southeast Asia and International Economics at Johns Hopkins University

-J. Michael Graglia is the director of budget and business intelligence at the Emerson Collective.
-He founded the SynGAP Research Fund, Inc. in May of 2018 after his son was diagnosed with a rare neurological disease caused by an insufficiency in SynGAP protein and causes the life-changing diagnosis of Epilepsy, Autism, sleep disorder and intellectual disability.
+Mike Graglia is the managing director & co-founder of the SynGAP Research Fund (SRF).
+In May of 2018 his son was diagnosed with a rare neurological disease caused by an insufficiency in SynGAP protein and causes the life-changing diagnosis of Epilepsy, Autism, sleep disorder and intellectual disability.
 Later that year Mike and his wife created SRF.
 A year later, Mike left his job and now focuses completely on SRF.
 The mission of SRF is to improve the quality of life of SynGAP1 patients through the research and development of treatments, therapies and support systems.

 Mike graduated from Gonzaga University with a BS in mathematics.
 He then attended the Johns Hopkins School of Advanced International Studies (SAIS) and Columbia Business School.

 Mike & his wife Ashley live in Palo Alto with their two sons.